RyanRTJJ/ryan-rtjj.github.io/_posts/2025-11-04-llm-arithmetic.md

 - Periodic $k$, $q$, and $v$ vectors (since each of these are created via linear projections of the embeddings)
 - Periodic attention patterns.

+**So far, we've merely replicated and confirmed** what the Nanda paper tells us: there are circles in $W_E$, $W_L$, and the attention maps. **It's time to go beyond and see what periodic attention on periodic embeddings means for the attention outputs.**

 Remember that the attention values ($a_i$, where $i$ denotes token index) all sum to 1, which means that the attention output for token $i$ (call $z_i$), i.e.:

 $$